 TWELFTH GRADE: MODERN HISTORY

-In this course, students will examine the central figures, events, and ideas of the modern period and write their senior thesis papers.
+In this course, students will examine the central figures, events and ideas of the modern period and write their senior thesis papers.
 During the modern period, the West becomes the dominant force in the world.
-As new meanings are assigned to what it means to be human, the question of power and how it is to be distributed socially, economically and politically and what it means to us personally, characterize our inquiry.
-With the required research project, students engage in an inquiry of their own devising and defend an original thesis.
+As new meanings are assigned to what it means to be human, the question of power - how it is to be distributed socially, economically, and politically and what it means to us personally - characterizes our inquiry.
+With the required research project, students engage in an inquiry of their own, devising and defending an original thesis.
 Through this process, students develop and refine critical thinking, reading and writing skills.
 The project culminates in the Senior Colloquium, a presentation of their research to the entire Bosque community at the end of the year.

-The Bosque Student Government class is in part a student-directed class that is driven by a clear mission statement and bylaws that focus its efforts on supporting the student body and the Bosque community at large.
-Students will plan, implement, participate in and reflect on school activities and policies as well as make decisions which affect the overall school culture.
-Students will be given an opportunity to set goals, organize events, debate school policies, manage time and budgets, and problem solve, as well as develop team building skills.
+The Bosque Student Government class is, in part, a student-directed class that is driven by a clear mission statement and bylaws that focus its efforts on supporting the student body and the Bosque community at large.
+Students will plan, implement, participate in and reflect on school activities and policies, as well as make decisions which affect the overall school culture.
+Students will be given an opportunity to set goals, organize events, debate school policies, manage time and budgets, problem solve and develop team-building skills.
 In addition, students will have an opportunity to examine our nation’s political structures by studying campaigns, elections, and domestic and foreign policies.
 The class is designed to help students compare and contrast their involvement with Bosque School policies and culture with that of our city, state and federal governments.

 UPPER SCHOOL LANGUAGES

-Upper school students are required to take Spanish until they attain a Spanish III level of proficiency.
+Upper school students are required to take Spanish for two years during high school.
 Interested students may continue a course of study that prepares them to continue on with the language at the university level.
-Throughout their studies, students will improve their proficiency in the skills of listening, speaking, reading, and writing Spanish.
+Throughout their studies, students will improve their proficiency in the skills of listening, speaking, reading and writing Spanish.
 They will also acquire a command of the key vocabulary and structures necessary for personal communication, as well as an appreciation of the history and culture of the Spanish-speaking world.

-In Spanish II, we will focus our year on story telling, “Cuéntame un cuento”.
-Stories will come from the Spanish speaking world represented in the Americas and Spain.
+In Spanish II, we will focus our year on storytelling, “Cuéntame un cuento.”
+Stories will come from the Spanish-speaking world represented in the Americas and Spain.
 Students will also come to tell their own stories from their individual and shared experiences.
-“Cuéntame un cuento” will allow students to learn and use the following tenses and grammar structures: present indicative, including all regular, stem changing, reflexive and irregular forms, past tense forms of preterite (regular with some irregular forms) and imperfect, using the past tense forms together in narration, gustar and the other verbs that function similarly, direct and indirect object pronouns, and concordance between subject/verb, and subject/adjective.
+“Cuéntame un cuento” will allow students to learn and use the following tenses and grammar structures: present indicative, including all regular, stem changing, reflexive and irregular forms; past tense forms of preterit (regular with some irregular forms) and imperfect, using the past tense forms together in narration; gustar and the other verbs that function similarly; direct and indirect object pronouns; and concordance between subject/verb and subject/adjective.
 Emphasis is given to listening, speaking, reading and writing.

 SPANISH II ADVANCED

-The driving theme of Spanish II Advanced is exploring Ancient Civilizations in the Spanish speaking world.
-We will capitalize on the frameworks used in 9th grade Ancient civilizations History and English classes to make connections with prominent civilizations that have greatly influenced our present day world.
+The driving theme of Spanish II Advanced is exploring ancient civilizations in the Spanish-speaking world.
+We will capitalize on the frameworks used in ninth grade Ancient World civilizations History and English classes to make connections with prominent civilizations that have greatly influenced our present-day world.
 Our focus will be on Iberia and Mexico.
 In addition to analyzing other cultures from the past, we will seek to understand resulting politics, economics and human development through Spanish.